 - Salt, pepper, and garlic powder

-- Marinate the tri tip in some Worcestershire sauce, Lime Juice, Onion and Garlic Powder
+- Marinate the tri tip in some Worcestershire sauce, Lemon Juice, Onion and Garlic Powder

 - Use a premade rub like Kinder’s or something similar.